DefinitelyTyped/DefinitelyTyped/README.md

 #### Some packages have no `tslint.json`, and some `tsconfig.json` are missing `"noImplicitAny": true`, `"noImplicitThis": true`, or `"strictNullChecks": true`.

-Then they are wrong.
+Then they are wrong, and we've not noticed yet.
 You can help by submitting a pull request to fix them.

 #### Can I request a definition?